y-scope/clp-ffi-py/README.md

 # Create a QueryBuilder object to build the search query.
 query_builder: QueryBuilder = QueryBuilder()

-# Add wildcard patterns to filter log messages:
+# Add wildcard patterns to filter log messages.By default, the partial match
+# will be executed.
+Please refer to the documents of `WildcardQuery` object for
+# the difference between partial and full matches.
 query_builder.add_wildcard_query("uid=*,status=failed")
 query_builder.add_wildcard_query("UID=*,Status=KILLED", case_sensitive=True)